 Depth of filed is controlled by the cameras aperture.

-Depth of field is one area that I find people always are asking about so here are a couple pictures to help understand it a little better.
+Here is a short article and a couple pictures to help you understand it a little better.

 The lower/smaller the aperture